-So, if you’re looking to help at your son’s wedding, here are some mother of the groom duties that you can do:
+So, if you’re looking to help at your son’s wedding, here are some mother of the groom duties you’ll want to keep in mind:

-Plan and host the rehearsal dinner.
+It’s traditional for the groom’s family to plan and host the rehearsal dinner.
 With the reception often paid for by the couple themselves or the bride’s parents, you can offer to take care of the engagement party and/or rehearsal dinner the night before the wedding ceremony.
+(You can also give a speech toasting the happy couple.)

-This is a great chance to get to know the bride’s friends, family, and other wedding party members.
-It’s also a nice gesture of support to your soon-to-be daughter-in-law.
+This is a great chance to get to know the bride’s family members, friends, bridesmaids, and wedding party/bridal party.
+It’s also a nice gesture of support to build a relationship with your soon-to-be daughter-in-law (you will be her mother-in-law soon, after all!)
 The bridal shower is also a great time to speak with the bride’s parents and get to know them a little bit better.
+Carve out some time to chat with bride’s mother and/or the father of the bride—and let them know how excited you are to welcome their daughter into your family.

 From collecting friends and relatives’ names and addresses to assisting the bride and groom with the RSVPs, helping with the wedding guest list can take an all-important, yet stressful, task off the happy couple’s shoulders.

-Fathers are often tasked to give a toast at the reception and to thank the guests for coming to the wedding.
+Fathers are often tasked with giving a toast at the reception and thanking the guests for coming to the wedding.
 You can help your husband keep his speech short and sweet, and, if your son asks you to, you can also say a few words of your own.

 Do-it-yourself décor accents or favors are a lot of work, and they can use another set of hands, especially if you’re crafty.